Which school do you want to support?

 Some of the reasons are financial.
 There's a good chance that a college degree will help you earn more down the road… but you can know for sure that it's going to cost you in the short run.

-Despite steady increases, California's college tuition and fees remain lower than those in most other states.
-But college is expensive, and tuition is only part of the price tag.
-(One colorful estimate pencils out non-tuition costs at about $23,000 per year, but that includes a beer budget.)
+California's college tuition and fees are lower than those in most other states, especially for state residents.
+Even so, college is dramatically more expensive than it was a generation ago.
+Tuition is only part of the price tag — for most, the biggest challenge is the cost of housing.
 College is a major financial burden for most families, many of whom must fund short-term college costs through long-term debt.

-Despite steady increases, California's college tuition and fees remain lower than those in most other states.
+California's college tuition and fees are lower than those in most other states.

-College loans make sense to lenders because earning a degree enhances a student's future earning potential.
-These debts are unlike home loans or home loans, in which an asset can serve as collateral to be forfeited in a default.
-If you take out a college loan, you are the asset.
-In order to encourage lenders to make loans to students, college loans have been made difficult to discharge through bankruptcy than other kinds of loans.
+College loans have become popular with lenders because earning a degree enhances a student's future earning potential.
+These debts are unlike home loans or car loans, in which an asset can serve as collateral to be forfeited in a default.
+If you take out a college loan, you are the collateral.
+In order to encourage lenders to make loans to students, college loans have been made difficult to discharge through bankruptcy.

 Federal financial aid for college costs is available to US citizens with financial need, if they can navigate the application for the Free Application for Federal Student Aid (FAFSA).

-Under the California Dream Act (AB540), beginning in 2013 non-citizen resident students also became eligible for financial aid in California colleges.
+Under the California Dream Act, non-citizen resident students also became eligible for financial aid in California colleges in 2013.
 To qualify, they must graduate from a California high school after three full years of attendance and file a statement that they intend to apply for citizenship when the law allows it.

 Search all lesson and blog content here.

 We will send your Login Link to your email

 address.
 Click on the link and you will be